methelen/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
-The purpose of this analysis
+The purpose of this analysis was to select a product type and analyze if Amazon Vine members are biased toward favorable reviews for these products.
+This analysis was done using a kitchen products dataset.

 ## Results
 ![Vine_analysis](https://user-images.githubusercontent.com/90434010/149672886-6b2576e8-fe6a-45b3-bd38-e6c07f3e1cd1.PNG)